Movement for Democratic Change – Ncube: Foundation

 The Movement for Democratic Change (MDC) was founded in 1999 as an opposition party to the Zimbabwe African National Union – Patriotic Front (ZANU-PF) party led by President Robert Mugabe.
 The MDC was formed from many members of the broad coalition of civic society groups and individuals that campaigned for a "No" vote in the 2000 constitutional referendum, in particular the Zimbabwe Congress of Trade Unions.
 The MDC is thus a Social Movement not a political party.
 It was formed out of a social consensus hence its diverse ideological strands.
 Social Democracy became a uniting ideology for all the various groups who formed the MDC.

-The party split following the 2005 Senate election, with Morgan Tsvangirai walking against the popular decision of the National Council.
+Party Split

+Following the 2005 Senate election, the party had internal divisions whether to participate in the Senate or not.
+There was no consensus in the party's National Executive.
+The National Council convened in Harare at Harvest on 12 October 2005 and voted for participation after secret ballot.
+Morgan Tsvangirai did not accept the result decision of the National Council and was finally expelled by the National Council on 6 January 2006.

 Inter-formation violence

 In July 2006, after attending a political meeting in the Harare suburb of Mabvuku, MP Trudy Stevenson was attacked and suffered panga wounds to the back of her neck and head.
 The MDC leadership immediately claimed that the attack was carried out by ZANU militants.
 However, while recovering in hospital, Stevenson identified her assailants as members of a rival faction of the MDC.